oat-sa/tao-e2e-runner/docker/README.md

 Your `integrationFolder` + `testFiles` path is not resolving where you expected.

-Make sure you have this repo mapped into the `cypress/included` container and the working directory set.
+Make sure you have the `tao-e2e-runner` folder mapped into the `cypress/included` container and the working directory set.
 Unset any overrides for the above config values, and they should fall back to `exampleTests` + `**/e2e/*.spec.js`.
-If these local tests are able to be run, it's just a case of working out the correct relative path.
+If these local tests are able to be run, it's just a case of working out the correct relative path for the other tests.

 ### Timeouts